dtr-org/unit-e/doc/build-osx.md

 Running
 -------

-Bitcoin Core is now available at `./src/unit-e`
+unit-e is now available at `./src/unit-e`

 Before running, you may create an empty configuration file: